Cameron-Kurth/elixir_alpha_vantage/README.md

   recv_timeout: 5_000
 ```

-Note that certain requests to the Alpha Vantage API regularly take longer than HTTPoison's default timeout of 500ms, hence the configurability for a higher tolerance.
+Note that certain requests to the Alpha Vantage API regularly take longer than HTTPoison's default timeout of 5000ms, hence the configurability for a higher tolerance.

 ## Usage

 The modules and their respective functions and naming conventions within this library are meant to mirror the Alpha Vantage API documentation as closely as possible for easy cross-referencing and implementation.
-The only major divergence from this approach is the `AlphaVantage.query/1` function described immediately below.
+The only notable divergence from this approach is the `AlphaVantage.query/1` function described immediately below.

 ### Query